Crowe828/crowe828.github.io/README.md

 # responsive-portfolio
 This is a responsive portfolio built using HTML, CSS, and Bootstrap so that it is viewable on varying-sized viewports.

+# Assignment
+This will be changed later, using it as a placeholder for consistency (and ease of use).

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.